modxcms/tinymce-rte/README.md

 ## Change Log

+__1.3.1__
+- Get settings from a JSON encoded array in tinymcerte.settings system setting
+- Make the entity_encoding configurable [#79]

 __1.3.0__
 - Manage TinyMCE release download by npm
 - Add Gruntfile.js that copies the current release of TinyMCE to the corresponding folders